Problem

 2. Flattening the Hierarchy

-Instead of splitting a single concept across many tiny Markdown pages, consolidate related information into comprehensive parent pages.
+Instead of splitting a single concept across many tiny pages, consolidate related information into comprehensive parent pages.
 Use clear Heading Hierarchy to allow users to navigate within the page using the auto-generated right-side Table of Contents (TOC).

-• ❌ Poor IA: A folder named “Security” containing ten separate, one-paragraph files for different protocols.
+- ❌ Poor IA: A folder named “Security” containing ten separate, one-paragraph files for different protocols.

-• ✅ Better IA: A single, well-structured “Security Overview” page that covers all protocols, using headings to provide a clean TOC.
+- ✅ Better IA: A single, well-structured “Security Overview” page that covers all protocols, using headings to provide a clean TOC.

-3. Leveraging Collapsible Sections
+3. Using Collapsible Sections

 // navigation.json